Status: Listed Grade II

-Architects Sir Leslie Martin and Trevor Dannatt (refurbished Associated Architects 2013)
+Architects: Sir Leslie Martin and Trevor Dannatt, refurbished by Associated Architects in 2013

 Recommended by Peter Lush: “A conference hotel originally built as a women’s hall of residence I think and very well adapted.
 Apart from being a pleasant place to stay around courtyards, it has a very good restaurant and is well placed for a look at Ernest Gimson’s houses in that area.”